ewancarr/NEWS2-COVID-19/README.md

   ```{bash}
   conda env create -f conda.yml
   ```
-* If your using Singularity, you can use:
+* If you're using Singularity, you can use:

   ```{bash}
   singularity build python.simg singularity.def